dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 Another way to verify your configuration is by using `dig` and querying one of the DNSMadeEasy name servers.
 Read more about `dig` in [our overview article](/articles/how-dig/).

-From your terminal, type the following `dig` command replacing `example.com` with your domain:
+From your terminal, type the following `dig` command, replacing `example.com` with your domain:

 `$ dig @ns5.dnsmadeeasy.com example.com soa`